-are sustainable investments with an environmental objective

-that do not take into account the criteria for environmentally sustainable economic activities under the EU
+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

-Taxonomy.
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 How does the designated index differ from a relevant broad market index?
 Not applicable.